Tuning PostgreSQL settings for performance

 Use the EXPLAIN command to analyze queries and identify areas for optimization.

 EXPLAIN ANALYZE SELECT ...;

 If your tables are very large, consider partitioning them.
 Partitioning can improve query performance by allowing PostgreSQL to quickly access the relevant data.

 When dealing with large data sets, such as in a web application that needs to display a large number of records. consider using cursor pagination.

 Regularly monitoring database activity can help identify performance issues.
 Use tables such as

 pg_stat_user_tables to monitor database activity and identify areas for optimization.

-Uptrace is an open source APM for OpenTelemetry that helps developers pinpoint failures and find performance bottlenecks.
-Uptrace can process billions of spans on a single server and allows to monitor your software at 10x lower cost.
+Uptrace can process billions of spans and metrics on a single server and allows you to monitor your applications at 10x lower cost.